JumpmanFR/MotherInternational/database.md

 A boolean field to indicate this is an official game.
 Like the English version of the first two games, or all the Japanese games.
 Treated as false if omitted.

-### VERSIONS TABLE
+### Versions table
 All supported versions of the games need to be listed here, which means, all the translations, but also the original, unpatched games.
 Of course we’re not putting the ROM files on the site, but they must be "known" by the system, and the corresponding patches still need to be available on the server.\
 Please don’t remove the old versions that appear in this table.
 The program will only suggest the most recent ones by default, but it needs to be able to identify and update/translate an old ROM if the user inputs it.
-That’s the other purpose of this table.
+That’s the other purpose of this table.\
+All fields are strings unless otherwise stated.

 #### crc *(mandatory)*
 The [CRC-32](https://emn178.github.io/online-tools/crc32_checksum.html) checksum for the translated/associated ROM (not the patch!).
 The program needs this field to identify the ROM in case it has been input by the user, and, in the other way around, to check the ROM integrity after the patching process.
 So, please be sure you wrote it right.
 You’ll have to write it as a hexadecimal string that starts with "0x" (that’s a zero!).